 Never pass on paysafecard PINs or personal details

-paysafecard will never ask you for a paysafecard PIN by e-mail or telephone.
+paysafecard will never ask you for a paysafecard PIN or your my paysafecard log-in details by e-mail or telephone.
 Even the paysafecard service team will only ever ask you for the serial number, never for the full PIN.

 Ignore e-mails demanding the payment of fines by paysafecard